JB-Tellez/remix-snacks/README.md

 ## Overview
 ------------

 This repository contains a web application that allows users to perform CRUD (Create, Read, Update, Delete) operations on a Snack resource.

+If you just want to see it in action here is [link to demo.](https://remix-snacks.vercel.app/) just please keep the language suitable for work.

 A Snack has two attributes: `name` and `description`.
 The application is built using [Remix](https://remix.run/), a popular framework for building web applications, and utilizes [Shadcn/ui](https://ui.shadcn.com/) for a consistent and visually appealing user interface.
 Styling is handled by [Tailwind CSS](https://tailwindcss.com/), a utility-first CSS framework.

 ## Backend
 ------------